 We will thus propose an Expression class for this reason.
 Its goal will be the encapsulation of a single particular arithmetic expression.
 Only one constructor will be offered, namely Expression(Node root).

-We once again assume that we will be provided with a pointer to the root node already created using dynamic allocation.
+We once again assume that we will be provided with a valid pointer to the root node of a correct tree constructed using dynamic allocation.
 This means we take responsibility for its future deallocation (including its entire subtree, if any), and so we must also provide a corresponding destructor.

-When it comes to the expression class, we will also offer a member function void print_postfix(std:: ostream& os = std::cout) const, through which we will be able to print the serialization of our expression in postfix (reverse Polish) notation to the provided output stream.
+When it comes to the expression class, we will also offer a member function void print_postfix(std:: ostream& stream = std::cout) const, through which we will be able to print the serialization of our expression in postfix (reverse Polish) notation to the provided output stream.
 Since several numbers may occur right after each other in this notation, we will always consistently print one separating space between the numbers and operators.
-Let us have a look at a particular example to illustrate the intended behavior: for an expression 12+3(4+5)-6 in the infix notation, we will print $1 \ 2 \ 3 \ 4 \ 5 \ + \ \ + \ 6 \ -$ in the postfix one.
+Let us have a look at a particular example to illustrate the intended behavior: for an expression 12+3(4+5)-6 in the infix notation, we will print 1 2 3 4 5 + + 6 - in the postfix notation.

-Analogously, we will also offer a member function void print_infix(std::ostream& os = std::cout) const for printing the expression in the infix notation.
+Analogously, we will also offer a method void print_infix(std::ostream& stream = std::cout) const for printing the expression in the infix notation.
 We will not include any spaces around the numbers, operators, or parentheses this time, because that is not necessary.
 As for parentheses, they are necessary in this case, unlike in the postfix notation.
 However, we will print them only in situations where they are necessary in the sense of faithfully preserving the intended internal structure of the expression and its subsequent correct evaluation.

-This means that we will use the two following rules when serializing the nodes of our operations.
-First, we wrap the left operand by parentheses if and only if it represents a subtree of an operation, namely an operation with a lower precedence than ours.
-Second, we always wrap the right operand representing a node of an operation by parentheses, except for the case where it would have a higher precedence than we have.
+This means that we will use the following three rules when serializing the nodes of our operations:

+1) operands with leaf numbers will never be wrapped by parentheses, 2) left operation operand will be wrapped by parentheses if and only if it is an operation with a lower precedence than ours, and 3) right operation operand will always be wrapped by parentheses unless it has a higher precedence than we have.
 For example, having an input expression (7+(9-(31))/3)-(5-1), we would serialize it as 7+(9-31)/3-(5-1).
 Exactly for the purpose of distinguishing the individual situations, the ability to easily separate nodes of numbers from nodes of operations will come in handy at this point.
-We will also need retyping, using, e.g., the traditional approach (OperationNode)p, where p is a pointer to a general Node.
+We will also need retyping, using, e.g., the traditional approach (OperationNode)ptr, where ptr is a pointer to a general Node.

 The very last method of the Expression class will be int evaluate() const.
-Its goal will be to evaluate the entire arithmetic expression, and so calculate its resulting value.
+Its goal is to evaluate the entire arithmetic expression, and so calculate its resulting value.
 This will be passed via the return value.
 Let us recall that we perceive all the operations (especially division) as integer operations.
-We do not detect any overflows and do not solve them in any way.
+To achieve a fully correct solution, we should probably detect possible value overflows, but that would be technically tedious, and so we will not treat such situations.
 Within this task, we will even not yet deal with potential division by zero.

 Submit all source files you created (.cpp and .h) except for the main file Main.cpp with the main function.
 This will again be a part of the already prepared test.
-Assume that it only contains a directive #include "Expression.h".
+Assume that it contains only one #include directive for a header file Expression.h (through which everything needed must be directly or indirectly available).